Women are dramatically under-represented in the digital sector as compared with other UK industries – and their entry into the field is falling.

 She is Founder and CEO of TechHub, a global community for startups.
 TechHub also works with corporates to help them with innovation culture and connecting with startups.

-She was one of the founding steering committee members of the DigitalEve women in technology organisation in the UK and was a consultant with e-skills UK on a project to encourage girls to get involved in IT and new media.
+She was one of the founding steering committee members of the DigitalEve women in technology organisation in the UK.
+Elizabeth was a consultant with e-skills UK on a project to encourage girls to get involved in IT and new media.

 Words of Wisdom